ArvinZhuang/DSI-transformers/README.md

 Requirements: `python=3.8` `transformers=4.17.0` `datasets=1.18.3` `wandb`
 > Note: This is not the official repository.

+## Updates
+- Check out our new repository for DSI training: https://github.com/ArvinZhuang/DSI-QG

 ## Goal of this repository
 Reproduce the results of DSI Large, Naive String Docid, NQ10K.
 According to Table 3 in the original paper, we should have `Hits@1=0.347`,`Hits@10=0.605`